inferno986return/ebookbuild/README.md

 I have plans to write a premium how-to guide which goes into much more detail.

+`ebookbuild` is stylistically written in lowercase and with a monospaced font to resemble a Bash command.

 ## Summary
 You can use `ebookbuild` on Microsoft Windows, macOS and GNU/Linux.
 My approach to e-book development was designed to be as cross-platform as possible.